kengomatsuo/dbsigmarizz/README.md

     COMMIT;
   END $$
   ```
-  Checks for empty values and makes sure ISBN format is valid.
+  Checks for empty values and makes sure ISBN format is valid, `Author` exists, and `Stock` and `InitialStock` is more than 0 before finally `INSERT`ing into `Book` table.

 - **borrowBook()**:
   ```sql